-Cylindrical Stand for Offering Table
+Cylindrical Vessel or Stand for Offering Table

 Egyptian, Classical, Ancient Near Eastern Art

 On View: Old Kingdom to 18th Dynasty, Egyptian Galleries, 3rd Floor

 This object may have been a container but was more probably used as a stand for a disk-shaped stone offering table.
 Egyptian alabaster, a form of calcite, is related to limestone.
 Egyptians appreciated the beauty of alabaster, but they rarely used it for sculpture because of its color variations.